 Note: you can buy (register) a domain with one company, and have it hosted with another.

 In other words, you can have your piece of tape in one hallway, and your locker over in another.
 People will still be directed to your locker’s content, no matter where your domain is located.
 Your hosting company can help you set this up if this is the case.
-If you’re a bit flustered by this, I can help you sort domain and hosting issues out.

 No. No no no no. (No).
 I strongly recommend that you take care of your own hosting and domain purchasing/renewals.
 Many designers and developers will offer the convenience of managing these things for you.
 Or, your hosting is a small fly-by-night operation by someone you know who said they’d “take care” of the domain for you.
 Beware: this is anything but convenient.
 If you don’t have access to your domain renewals, the following can happen: